Wales Millennium Centre: Doctor Who and Torchwood

-The spin-off series Torchwood has its headquarters, known as "The Hub", set underneath the Water Tower in Roald Dahl Plass, with the WMC's frontage featuring heavily through the show.
+The spin-off series Torchwood has its headquarters, known as "The Hub", set underneath the Water Tower in Roald Dahl Plass, with Wales Millennium Centre's frontage featuring heavily through the show.

 Jones Jones Jones

-On 3 November 2006, a record-breaking attempt to gather the most people with the same surname, Jones, took place at WMC under the show banner Jones Jones Jones, filmed for television by S4C.
+On 3 November 2006, a record-breaking attempt to gather the most people with the same surname, Jones, took place at Wales Millennium Centre under the show banner Jones Jones Jones, filmed for television by S4C.
 The record was broken with 1,224 Joneses filling the Donald Gordon Theatre.
 The previous record was set in Sweden in 2004 when 583 people gathered who had the same surname of Norberg.

 Gavin & Stacey

-Episode 1 of the second series of the BBC TV show Gavin & Stacey was filmed in the Wales Millennium Centre.
-The centre was supposed to be an airport.
+The airport scene from episode 1 of the second series of the BBC TV show Gavin & Stacey was filmed in Wales Millennium Centre.